ibm-cloud-docs/watsonxdata/sync_logs.md

 For information on related API, see
 * [External Iceberg table registration](https://cloud.ibm.com/apidocs/watsonxdata-software#update-sync-catalog)

+## Regustering Hudi and Delta Lake data
+{: #extrnl_hudi_delta}

-To register external Hive, Hudi and Delta Lake data into watsonx.data, complete the following steps:
+To register external Hudi and Delta Lake data into watsonx.data, complete the following steps:

 1. In the **Infrastructure Manager** page, click **Add component**.
 2. Select the storage from the **Storage** section.